lorenzo-stoakes/linux-vm-notes/funcs.md

 # VM Functions

-__Certainty Level:__ Moderate, am trying to check functions as best I can, but might be making mistakes.
+__Certainty Level:__ Low: Am trying to check functions as best I can, but might be making mistakes.
+I need to clear up some details about PMD and PUD page table entries in huge/gigantic page scenarios to be certain that a number of claims I've made here are correct.
+Also I'm finding a number of mistakes, so until I've done some checking passes treat the contents as suspect.

 __Architecture:__ These notes assume an x86-64 UMA system unless otherwise specified.
 [Linux 4.6][linux-4.6] is always targeted.